TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 ## Sequence

-A combat encounter is a series of rounds and turns.
+A skirmish is a series of rounds and turns.
 In a round, every character takes one turn.
 A round represents about six seconds in the fiction, but they can technically be shorter or longer.
 Time is simulated poorly, do not perform Newtonian analysis of combat.
 On your turn, you can take a standard action, a move action, and choose to perform additional stamina actions.

 The full combat sequence is as follows: